AndrewJ1234/ClothesExchange/README.md

 The application will store Users,

-* Users can have multiple shops (based on the category of clothing: shirts, shorts, pants etc.)
+* Users can have multiple shops (based on the category of clothing: shirts, shorts, pants.)
 * Each shop can have multiple clothing items (by embedding) and is associated with a specific clothing category
-* Users can have multiple chats
-* Users can write reviews for other users' shops, and user shops can receive multiple reviews from different users

 An Example User: